guardian/service-catalogue/packages/cloudquery/README.md

 > **Note**
 > You can also use other Postgres clients, such as `psql` to query the data, or even your IDE!

-To configure your db connection, go the RDS in the deploytool account and get the DB Identifier for code or prod, as authentification for the postgres db you can use SecretsmanagerAuth with the arn for the secret.
 ## Links

 - [CloudQuery provided Grafana dashboards](https://github.com/cloudquery/cloudquery/tree/main/plugins/source/aws/dashboards)